bitsnap/eslint-import-resolver/README.md

 Aliases are applied only for the start and the ending of the module path.
 With `"alias": { "mod": "pam" }` `module/mod/index.js` wouldn't be aliased, but `module/mod -> module/pam` will.

-Aliasing is pretty uncommon, but can be handy.
+Aliasing is pretty uncommon, but can be handy from time to time.

 ### Q&A